-The third point in their covenantal message is that the prophets would say if there is no repentance then there is going to be judgment.
-Here's where they become the Watchmen.
 The judgment of God is around the corner.
-The judgment of God, the Day of the Lord is about to occur and so if you do not repent here are the consequences of your choices.
-Finally, the fourth part of their covenantal message is that after the judgment occurs there is going to be a restoration.
-The prophets never speak of God's judgment without also speaking of God's restoration.
-Israel was God's covenant people and the Lord may judge them but the Lord was not going to cast them away as a parent.
-When my children do something to disobey me there have been many times when I've had to punish them or correct them.
-But there was never a time when I considered tossing them out of my family God is not going to break his covenant relationship with Israel, in spite of the fact that they have broken their covenant with him.
-So, after this judgment, there is going to be restoration.
-In the book of Jeremiah, there is an intense message of judgment in this book but right at the very center of the book in chapters 32-33, there's a section where God talks about the fact that he will restore the fortunes of his people.
-Even a prophet like Amos, who probably has the most severe message of judgment and all of the prophets, at the very end of the book the Lord is going to rebuild the Fallen tabernacle of David and he's going to restore his people.
+The judgment of God, the day of the Lord, is about to occur.
+And so, if you do not repent, here are the consequences of your choices.

+Finally, the fourth part of their covenantal message is that after the judgment occurs, there is going to be a restoration.
+And the prophets never speak of God's judgment without also speaking of God's restoration.
+Israel was God's covenant people, and the Lord may judge them, but the Lord was not going to cast them away.

+As a parent, when my children do something to disobey me, there have been many times when I've had to punish them or correct them, but there was never a time when I considered tossing them out of my family.
+God is not going to break his covenant relationship with Israel in spite of the fact that they have broken their covenant with him.
+And so, after this judgment, there is going to be restoration.

+In the book of Jeremiah, there is an intense message of judgment in this book, but right at the very center of the book, in chapters 30 to 33, there's a section where God talks about the fact that he will restore the fortunes of his people.
+Even a prophet like Amos, who probably has the most severe message of judgment in all of the prophets, at the very end of the book, the Lord is going to rebuild the fallen tabernacle of David, and he's going to restore his people.
+And so, those are the key aspects of their covenantal message.

-So those are the key aspects of their covenant message you've sinned, you've broken the Covenant; number two you need to repent you need to change your ways; number three if there is no repentance there is going to be a judgment that's ultimately what happened, but then fourthly after the judgment there is going to be restoration.
+You've sinned.
+You've broken the covenant.
+Number two, you need to repent, you need to change your ways.
+Number three, if there is no repentance, there is going to be judgment.